Rhoda Adamson: Death and legacy

 Rhoda Adamson died in 1962.
-She is buried with her husband, Merritt, in crypt 10291 at Forest Lawn Memorial Park in Glendale, California, in the cemetery's Great Mausoleum, Sanctuary of Ascension.
 Rhoda's dairy continued under the Adohr Farms name into the 1990s or early 2000s, though the original buildings in the San Fernando Valley had long-since been demolished, starting in 1948, and the family had sold the business in 1966.
 As a ubiquitous model dairy in its time, it set a high standard for all dairies that followed.
-Rhoda-May, the eldest Adamson child, continued to run the dairy business quite closely after her mother's passing.
+Rhoda-May, the eldest Adamson child, continued to run the dairy business quite closely after her mother's death.

 Additionally, Rhoda-May formed the Adamson Company with her siblings, Sylvia and Merritt, an organization to manage the family's real estate holdings.
 It was a continuation, in effect, of their grandmother and mother's Marblehead Land Co., which had been formed to manage the original Rindge real estate holdings.
 It was through their family's holdings that they continued to shape the City of Malibu's development.
 For example, Merritt Jr. was part of a successful fight against the prospective construction of a nuclear power plant in Malibu's Corral Canyon.
 Also in the '60s, he wanted to "carry out a master plan he and his partners--his two sisters--secretly commissioned in 1965: a proposal by prominent architect William L. Pereira to develop much of Malibu with clusters of houses set off by huge natural preserves from surrounding large estates."
 Though the plan never came to pass due to ill-fated timing and exorbitant property taxes, Merrit Jr. went on to build "a mobile home park, a recreational vehicle park, and condominiums" and "subdivided land and sold it for homes," such as the Horizon Hills subdivision.
 He also "sold thousands of acres to the state and federal governments for open parkland that would both preserve wildlife and attract tourists."
 It was through this action that original Rindge property helped create the Santa Monica Mountains National Recreation Area.

-As for the Adamson House, it remained and, as of 2019, remains the best extant example of Malibu Potteries offerings.
+As for the Adamson House, it remained and, as of 2025, remains the best extant example of Malibu Potteries offerings.
 As the potteries was Rhoda's mother's business, it stands testament to both the Rindge and Adamson legacies.
 Rhoda Adamson lived at the Adamson House until she died.
 Upon her death, the property went into a state of limbo.
 The State of California was calling eminent domain on the property, and the Adamson descendants could not afford the high property taxes on it.
 Hence, they sold it to the State of California in 1968.